 Creating Your Cardio Fat Loss Plan

-For fat loss, HIIT workouts will definitely have more bang for you buck, but lower intensity cardio also plays an important role in developing your different energy systems, helping with cardiac health, and even promoting recovery from sore muscles.
-We’re big believers in combining both high and low intensity cardio.
-Here’s a checklist why:
+For fat loss, HIIT workouts will definitely have more bang for your buck, but lower intensity cardio also plays an important role in developing your different energy systems, helping with cardiac health, and even promoting recovery from sore muscles.
+We’re big believers in combining both high and low-intensity cardio.
+Here’s a checklist of why:

 - You can’t do HIIT 5 to 6 days a week because eventually it will have a negative impact on your weight training and it’s too much stress on your central nervous system.
 Imagine driving your cardio at its max speed every day.
 The engine would burn out.
 Your body works in similar ways.

 - Many people have legitimate orthopedic, cardiac, and even psychological reasons to avoid HIIT, so LISS is their only option

 - HIIT could be dangerous if not used right and could lead to injury